cascadiarconf-gh-workshops/GutHub/recipes/kqr-chicken-asparagus-stir-fry.md

 2. In a bowl big enough to fit the chicken pieces, stir together the flour, turmeric, and ½ tsp table salt.
 Add the chicken and toss to coat.
 3. In a nonstick skillet, heat the oil over medium-high.
 Add the chicken and cook until the turmeric is fragrant and the chicken is golden brown, about 5-6 minutes.
 4. Add the asparagus to the skillet and cook until crisp-tender, 1-2 minutes.
 5. Add the honey mixture and cook, stirring, until the chicken is cooked through and the sauce has thickened, about 2-3 minutes.
 Remove from heat and stir in the vinegar.
+Done!

+## Serving suggestions

 Serve over rice, with lime wedges on the side.